ayazsham/koel_app/README.md

 # KoelApp
 ### Selenium WebDriver, test automation framework
 The framework is built according to the Page Object Model (POM) design pattern.
-The POM is a concept that is used a lot to automate multiple page applications.
+The POM is a concept that is used a lot to automate multiple-page applications.
 Here we segregate the automation from our tests.
 This makes the framework more maintainable.

 ## Getting started